Board Certified Podiatrists | Expert Foot & Ankle Care

 Clinical Evidence: The Current Consensus

 Initial small trials in the 2000s showed promising pain reduction with lateral wedge insoles.
 However, larger and higher-quality trials have been less consistent.
-The pivotal BRAKES trial (BMJ, 2011) — a multicenter RCT comparing lateral wedge insoles to flat insoles — found no significant difference in pain, function, or OA progression at 12 months.
+The important BRAKES trial (BMJ, 2011) — a multicenter RCT comparing lateral wedge insoles to flat insoles — found no significant difference in pain, function, or OA progression at 12 months.
 A 2020 Cochrane systematic review of 12 RCTs concluded that lateral wedge insoles provide little to no clinically important benefit over flat insoles for knee OA pain, though a subset of patients with isolated medial compartment OA and significant varus alignment may derive modest benefit.
 The current evidence does not support lateral wedge orthotics as a standard treatment for medial compartment knee OA, though they remain a reasonable low-risk adjunct for individual patients who experience symptomatic benefit.

 Custom Orthotics in the Context of Knee OA